dsaborg/sequence/README.md

 #### Partitioning

-Both regular and primitive sequences have advanced windowing and partitioning methods, allowing you to divide up sequences in various ways, including a partitioning method that uses a binary predicate to determine which two elements to create a batch between.
+Both regular and primitive `Sequence`s have advanced windowing and partitioning methods, allowing you to divide up `Sequence`s in various ways, including a partitioning method that uses a `BiPredicate` to determine which two elements to create a batch between.

 ```Java